EatWithMenu/slate/source/includes/_apis.md

 The Review API provides basic CRUD functionality which is very similar to the other CRUD APIs in our system.
 To the `\review\` endpoint, we support:

 * GET request (with a valid access token in the header), which returns all reviews in the database.
-* POST request (with an **admin** access token in the header), which allows creation of a new review on the database, where the POST body contains all the requireds fields of the (review)[#review] model.
+* POST request (with an **admin** access token in the header), which allows creation of a new review on the database, where the POST body contains all the requireds fields of the [review](#review) model.

 To the `\review\review_id\` endpoint, we support:

 * GET request (with a valid access token in the header), which returns the specific review with `review_id` in the database.
 * PUT request (with an **admin** access token in the header), which updates the review with `review_id` in the database with the request's body contents.
 * DELETE request (with an **admin** access token in the header), which deletes the review with `review_id` in the database.